Ruhaan838/CGrad/README.md

 ## 🤝 Contributing

-We ❤️ contributions!
+I ❤️ contributions!
 If you’d like to contribute to **CGrad**, please:

 1. 🍴 Fork the repository.
 2. 🌱 Create a new branch for your feature or bugfix.